 The bottom line: The acquisition thesis assumes patients will stay.
 A disciplined integration playbook with retention at its core is the only way to deliver on that assumption.

 For due diligence focused on retention risks, see our dental group acquisition due diligence guide.
 For ongoing retention strategies, review our DSO patient retention strategy guide.
+Multi-location healthcare groups need standardized intake across every site.
+Talk to our team about how MyBCAT provides centralized call answering and patient access for growing organizations.

 Sources